Cipriano Castro: Crisis of 1901–1903

 However, the blockading nations argued for preferential treatment for their claims, which Venezuela rejected, and on 7 May 1903 a total of ten powers with grievances against Venezuela, including the United States, signed protocols referring the issue to the Permanent Court of Arbitration in The Hague.
 The Court held on 22 February 1904 that the blockading powers were entitled to preferential treatment in the payment of their claims.
 Washington disagreed with the decision in principle, and feared it would encourage future European intervention to gain such advantage.
 As a result, the crisis produced the Roosevelt Corollary to the Monroe Doctrine, described in Roosevelt's 1904 message to Congress.
 The Corollary asserted a right of the United States to intervene to "stabilize" the economic affairs of small states in the Caribbean and Central America if they were unable to pay their international debts, in order to preclude European intervention to do so.
 The Venezuela crisis, and in particular the arbitral award, were key in the development of the Corollary.

 In 1906, Castro punished the international firms involved in the Revolution to the point that diplomatic relations were broken with the United States and then with France due to debt differences.
 As a result, Venezuela lost its direct telegraph cable access when the French company that had been providing it was ousted from the country.
 The DeForest Wireless Telegraph company negotiated with Castro and sent a representative on 18 April 1908 to install stations in five different towns across Venezuela.

-General Antonio Paredes led an insurrection against Castro, and in the winter of 1906, Paredes was captured and executed alongside sixteen other dissidents.
+In Port of Spain General Antonio Paredes led an insurrection against Castro, and in the winter of 1906 invaded Venezuela by Pedernales.
+Paredes was captured at Morichal Largo and executed alongside sixteen other dissidents who were launch to the Orinoco river.
 His brother, Hector Luis Paredes, issued a manifesto from his home in Berlin, Germany.
-In it, Paredes called on the Venezuelan diaspora to join together to oust Castro from power, accusing him of stealing millions from the national treasury and using mercenary force to impede the government.
+In it, Paredes called on the Venezuelan diaspora to join to oust Castro from power, accusing him of stealing millions from the national treasury and using mercenary force to impede the government.

 In 1908, accusing the opposition to his regime, General Castro massively expelled Corsican producers and traders established in and around Carúpano.